Suche

 4.1.3.
 Json Array Mapping

 The list of hobbies is not really looking appealing due to each element being a JSON itself.
-Using JSON array mapping we can extract only the name of the hobbies in our interpolation.
-This can be done by simply mapping messageText to ${writtenValue.hobbies.name} (Fig 8).
+Using JSON array mapping we can extract only the name of the hobbies in our interpolation (Fig 9).

 json array mapping